-In diffserv enabled networks, edge provisioning drives interior (i.e core) provisioning since SLAs are contracted at the boundaries.
-These are coupled with each other to a high degree in a way that each has direct influence on the other and it would not make much sense to offer guarantee only at the edges which are not met in the interior.
-Our Virtual Core Provisioning architecture is based on this principle where edge devices maintain all the complexities of provisioning and core devices require no explicit configuration and advance reservation states at core are maintained in a capacity inventory of Bandwidth Broker System.
+In DiffServ enabled networks, edge provisioning drives interior (i.e core) provisioning since SLAs are contracted at the boundaries.
+These are coupled with each other to a high degree in a way that each has direct influence on the other and it would not make much sense to offer guarantees only at the edges which are not met in the interior.
+Our Virtual Core Provisioning architecture is based on this principle where edge devices maintain the complexity of provisioning, core devices require no explicit configuration and advance reservation states at the core are maintained in a capacity inventory of the Bandwidth Broker system.
 The architecture illustrated in Figure 1 comprises policy based edge provisioning and capacity inventory of core devices.